C++ STL Containers

 Important gotchas:

-2. unordered_map requires a hash function for custom keys — specialize std::hash<Key> or pass a hasher as a template argument.
+2. unordered_map requires hash for custom keys — specialize std::hash<Key> or pass hasher as template arg.

 1.3 Container Adaptors